eonarheim/eonarheim.github.io/input/posts/nes-sprite-editor.md

 ```

-The binary content can be downloaded with the neat little trick where you dynamically create an anchor tag and manufacture a click event to trigger a download (which seems a little spooky 👻, feels like a way to engineer a drive-by-download type attack 😨).
+The binary content can be downloaded with the neat little trick by dynamically creating an anchor tag and manufacturing a click event to trigger a download (which seems a little spooky 👻, feels like a way to engineer a drive-by-download type attack 😨).

 ```javascript
 /// Download utilities